In the Garden

 If you are anything like me, the minute you read the title, a song comes to mind.
 This song plays in my head as I work in our small garden, along with a reel of memories of my Grandpa’s garden (which was almost his whole yard).
 I don’t have the love for it he did, nor the knack or patience required, but I have gleaned many lessons from our garden.

-Good Soil.
+- Good Soil.
 Due to the lack of topsoil, we start our garden with a bag or two of good soil, attempting to replenish the nutrients in the ground.
 In Matthew 13, Jesus gives a parable about the importance of good soil in reaping a good crop.
-A I read this passage, I imaging Jesus and the disciples walking along and he notices the sower, throwing seed around and shares that not all soil is good soil.
+As I read this passage, I imagine Jesus and the disciples walking along and he notices the sower, throwing seed around, and shares that not all soil is good soil.
 All the soil receives the same seed but not all seed produces an equal harvest.

-Pain and a job well done.
+- Pain and a job well done.
 Working in the garden uses an entirely different set of muscles.
 I know, because I was terribly sore the day after my massive pruning and pulling.
 Did you know that the cause for this kind of pain is actually the muscles healing from being worked?
+Muscles actually tear when when we work them.
 The garden already needs more work, just as my muscles are back to normal, but the more I work the stronger I will be (and the healthier the garden will be).
 Joy still comes in the morning!

 I sent you an email!
 Thank you so much for this encouragement!

 Hello, I am tired but I am having trouble finding your name on your blog.
 Anyway, we will feature your post in the next Blogger’s Pit Stop.
 I read your very interesting history story.